- 1 Undetectable viral load and NO transmission of HIV

 For example, viral load may temporarily increase to 60 copies / ml or 150 copies / ml.
 This should not be a cause for concern.

 Remember that in the PARTNER and Opposites Attract studies, 'undetectable' was defined as below 200 copies / ml.
 These studies have shown that transmission does not occur below this level.

 However, a blip may indicate a problem if it occurs more or less at the same time as missed or late doses of your medication, or if your viral load remains above detectable on two consecutive tests.

 Is Viral Load In Semen, Vaginal Fluids, Or Straight Is Not More Important Than Viral Load In Blood?

-The viral load in blood and other body fluids is usually very similar - if the HIV in your blood is undetectable, it is likely to be undetectable elsewhere.
+The viral load in your blood and other body fluids is usually very similar - if HIV in your blood is undetectable, it is likely to be undetectable elsewhere.
 Occasionally, people have undetectable HIV in their blood and have low levels of HIV in other body fluids, but very rarely at infectious levels.

 Does HIV Treatment Always Work?

 About one in six people on their first HIV treatment regimen never have an undetectable viral load or their treatment stops working in the first year.
 During the second year of treatment, the chance of your therapy ceasing to work is one in twenty and that decreases further in the next decade to about a chance in 50 of failure in any year.

 So the longer you are on HIV-specific therapy, the less likely you are to stop working.
 Almost everyone who goes on to a second or third regimen reduces their viral load to an undetectable level.